 The FEZ modules were quite popular and sold well for Mayfair.
 Unfortunately, they did not do much for me of my groups of players.
 By the time FEZ I was released we had grown very tired of the “tournament dungeon” style.
 The style was fine for tournaments, but without a lot of work, they did not do so well as part of a regular campaign.

 My copy of FEZ I is complete with the cover folder, 40 page modules, and a light cardstock Mayfair promotional insert.
-It will be given to one of our high donors in our Firecracker Cancer Fund Drive.
 Here’s a picture: